ClubeBitcoinUnB/peer-observer-docker/README.md

 ## Overview

-This project contains Docker configurations and orchestration files for running the peer-observer suite, which is a collection of tools for monitoring Bitcoin network peer behavior.
+This project contains Docker configurations and orchestration files for running the peer-observer suite, which is a collection of tools for monitoring the Bitcoin network.
 The peer-observer project helps analyze Bitcoin node connectivity, peer relationships, and network health metrics.

-**Purpose**: This repository specifically focuses on providing Docker containerization and orchestration configurations for the peer-observer tools, making it easy to deploy and run the monitoring infrastructure without complex manual setup.
+**Purpose**: This repository specifically focuses on providing Docker containerization and orchestration configurations for the peer-observer tools, making it easier to deploy and run the monitoring infrastructure without complex manual setup.

 ## Architecture

-The system consists of several interconnected services:
+The base system consists of:

-- **Bitcoin Node**: A full Bitcoin Core node configured for monitoring
+- **Bitcoin Node**: A full Bitcoin Core node instrumented for monitoring.
+- **ebpf-extractor**: An extractor tool that consumes ebpf kernel events and routes messages to the NATS server.
-- **NATS**: Message broker for inter-service communication
+- **NATS**: Message broker for inter-service communication.

+The default network is regtest for test and development, it is provided by [docker-compose.yml](docker-compose.yml) and doesn't require command line arguments.

+Other networks are provided by [node.mainnet.yml](node.mainnet.yml), [node.signet.yml](node.signet.yml), and  [node.regtest.yml](node.regtest.yml).
+You refer to one of them using the `-f` option, e.g., `docker compose -f node.mainnet.yml up`.

+There are currently four tools that consume events from the NATS server:

-- **Peer Logger**: Logs peer connection events and activities
+- **Logger**: Logs peer connection events and activities
-- **Peer Metrics**: Exposes monitoring metrics via HTTP endpoint
+- **Metrics**: Exposes monitoring metrics via HTTP endpoint
-- **Peer WebSocket**: Provides real-time data via WebSocket connections
+- **WebSocket**: Provides real-time data via WebSocket connections
-- **Peer Connectivity Check**: Monitors network connectivity and health
+- **Connectivity Check**: Monitors network connectivity and health

+Refer to [https://github.com/0xB10C/peer-observer](https://github.com/0xB10C/peer-observer) for tooling documentation.

+Each tool is configured as a service with the `monitoring` profile and a profile with the tool name.
+A profile is an opt-in mechanism in docker compose, that is, you only get a service running if you explicitly ask for it.
+That allows on to start and stop tools in the monitoring pipeline without having to restart the base system (see examples below).

 ## Prerequisites

-- Docker Engine (20.10 or later)
+- Docker Engine: version 20.10.0 or later
-- Docker Compose (2.0 or later)
+- Docker Compose CLI Plugin: version 2.20.0 or later (Required for support of profiles: and include: directives in Compose files)
-- At least 8GB RAM (for Bitcoin node)
-- Depending on the network: minimum disk space and internet connection
+- Depending on the chosen Bitcoin network:
+  - Disk space: varies (e.g., several hundred GB for mainnet)
+  - Internet connection: required for peer connectivity and block synchronization

-## Quick Start
+## Quick Start (regtest)

 1. **Clone the repository**:
    ```bash